Contact Us 1-800-596-4880

 2. In Anypoint Monitoring, add a new custom dashboard for the custom metric.

-This image shows an example of the configuration for a graph to display t-shirt sales.
+This example shows a configuration for a graph that displays t-shirt sales.

 Custom dashboard for t-shirt sales displaying example values in the query builder